 The reduced slide and barrel length do more for improving overall feel and balance — that mystical quality known as “pointability” — than for concealability.

 Testing the G45

 I tested the G45 two-handed, standing at a distance of 30 feet.
 The difference in pointability between the full-sized G17, the compact G19 and the Compact Crossover G45 is significant.
 The full-length grip extending to the base of the hand imparted solid control.
-This held true even when firing the hot +P SIG loads, which run just short of 1200 feet per second out of “full-length” 9mm barrels.
-The 4-inch barrel literally snaps on target and sweeps naturally from side-to-side.
+This held true even when firing the hot +P SIG loads running just short of 1200 FPS out of “full-length” 9mm barrels.
+The four-inch barrel literally snaps on target and sweeps naturally from side-to-side.
 The G45 feels like a natural extension of your fist.

 The Gen5 Safe Action trigger made producing tight groups easy.
-It was no problem at all to achieve 3-inch groups.
-However, while groups were printing dead-center in terms of windage, elevation seemed to be an issue.
+It was no problem at all to achieve three-inch groups.
+However, while our groups were printing dead center in terms of windage, elevation seemed to be an issue.
 The groups landed consistently below the point of aim by about 1.5 inches.

 I was VERY satisfied with the G45’s performance.
 Of course, there were no malfunctions of any sort.
 The Compact Crossover G45 is not a compromise pistol; it really does provide the best of the G17 and G19 worlds.